optakt/optakt.github.io/content/knowledge/flare_architecure.md

 * deactivate most of the P-Chain and X-Chain functionality;
 * run the C-Chain with a locally defined set of validators instead of using the P-Chain for the list of validators;
-* hijack the EVM state transition to implement Flare state connector functionality; and
+* hijack the EVM state transition to implement Flare state connector functionality;
 * implement the rest of the Flare systems on top of the C-Chain as Solidity smart contracts.

 ## State Connector